 If you're strapped for time and even the thought of making my easy roast chicken seems daunting, do yourself a favor and head to the store and buy a rotisserie chicken.
 If you're lucky, you might stop by Whole Foods and pick up a chicken there.
 Will it be pasture-raised?
 No, of course not.
 But it still fills your belly, provides meat and protein and its bones still make a good broth.

-Pick the chicken clean, store its meat in a containers in the fridge and transfer the chicken frame to your slowcooker to make perpetual broth - it’s the easiest bone broth you’ll ever make, and your body will still benefit from the minerals and protein that leaches from the chicken frame into the broth.
-Drink a cup or two each day and, if your adventurous enough, pour it into a saucepan, drop in a few vegetables and make a super simple soup.
+Pick the chicken clean, store its meat in a container in the fridge, and then use the frame to make bone broth - it's the easiest bone broth you'll ever make, and your body will still benefit from the minerals and protein that leaches from the chicken frame into the broth.

 Ditch the multigrain and go for true sourdough.